Frat’s Dragonkin: The Banished Guide -

 Cost:

 The modifiers that add energy cost ("Bonus Beams", "Bonus Projectiles", "Bonus Summons", "Basic Skill Enhancement", and "Ultimate Enhancement II", plus possibly "Overpowered"), have added costs that go above the listed amounts.
-Per jonaZu [Eko - Lead GameDesigner] [EO], these increases are intended to scale the cost up with skill ranks.
+This is verified in the official Dragonkin Discord by jonaZu [Eko - Lead GameDesigner] [EO], these increases are intended to scale the cost up with skill ranks.

 I have requested that the tooltips reflect this design.